 9 Health Benefits of Ghee

 ♥ Shelf-stable.
-Due to its low moisture content and lack of dairy, ghee won’t turn rancid at room temperature like butter and retains its original flavor and freshness for up to a year without refrigeration.
+Due to its low moisture content and lack of dairy, ghee won’t turn rancid at room temperature like butter and retains its original flavour and freshness for up to a year without refrigeration.

 ♥ High Smoke Point.
 Ghee’s smoke point – the temperature at which the oil begins to smoke and generate toxic fumes and harmful free radicals – is nearly 500°F, which is higher than most cooking oils and much higher than ordinary butter’s smoke point of 350°F.